Envirometrix/PredictiveSoilMapping/main.md

 data layers (PSM projects type B).
 Predictions can also take a long time and computing costs per update can be significant (see further sections).
-Personnel costs can be more significant than server costs as programming can demand weeks of staff time.
+Personnel costs can be more significant than server costs as programming can require weeks of staff time.
 However, if programming is done at a high level (e.g. through generic functions and objects), subsequent updates should require less personnel time as predictions can be increasingly automated.